 The bland diet is a loosely defined collection of diet restrictions that may be prescribed following gastrointestinal surgery or as management for gastric distress (e.g. nausea, vomiting, and/or diarrhea).
-When thinking about bland foods, I can’t stop myself from bringing up mental images of boiled chicken breast and olive-colored string beans on hospital trays – definitely bland but not an accurate depiction of what this diet can be at its best.
-So, perhaps it’s time to give the bland diet a makeover?
-Let’s keep those trays in the hospital and out of our heads…
+When thinking about bland foods, it’s hard not to conjure up mental images of boiled chicken breasts and olive-colored string beans on hospital trays, but you can actually eat so much more.
+You just need to be informed about what you can and cannot eat plus how you can tweak ingredients to make them work.

 The point of a bland diet is to decrease irritation to the gastrointestinal tract.
 A few foods and food categories are thought to exacerbate digestive issues.
 These include:

-Whether it’s wine, beer or hard alcohol, none of these are appropriate for someone on a bland diet, as they can irritate the intestines and/or cause acid reflux.
+Whether it’s wine, beer, or hard alcohol, none of these are appropriate for someone on a bland diet, as they can irritate the intestines and also cause acid reflux.
 Drink hydrating beverages such as water, which can be made a bit more festive with mint sprigs or slices of cucumber, apples, and other fresh fruit.

 Caffeine is a gastric stimulant, so while on a bland diet, avoid coffee (including decaf – see “acid”), caffeine-containing teas, energy drinks, and dark chocolate.
 Herbal teas, such as chamomile and rooibos are great alternatives.

 Eating foods with high acid content can exacerbate digestive issues.
 Limit citrus, vinegar, chocolate, tomatoes, coffee, carbonated beverages, and other high acid foods. **Depending on how seriously you need to follow the bland diet, i.e. how severe your digestive issues are, you can incorporate some acids in cooking to improve flavors.